 ACCESS & LOCATION:

 The camp is accessed via 40 minutes’ road transfer from Mfuwe Airport.
-It’s situated on the banks of the River Luangwa, within a small private reserve in the South Luangwa’s central region.
+It’s situated on the banks of the Luangwa River, within the South Luangwa’s central region.

 ACCOMMODATION & FACILITIES AT NKWALI: